etothepowerofln/Python/README.md

 # Python

 This repository contains basic references about the Python language and other projects.
+These files can be used for educational purposes, but explicitly give me the credits.

 | Course | File |
 | ------ | ---- |